jiakaiBot/deCloudflare/subfiles/service/karma_api.md

 - Operated by `Crimeflare #Karma` with `No log` policy.
   - There is a rate-limit and anti-attack system so please be nice.

-There are many wide-range APIs live on Karma.
+- There are many wide-range APIs live on Karma.

-In this page we explain some of read-only APIs.
+  - In this page we explain some of read-only APIs.
+  - Contact us for other specific needs.

 Replace the `(base url)` to: